NatasaMiric/feedme-api/README.md

 ## Deployed project and repository

-The live app can be accessed at:
+The live app can be accessed at: [FeedMe API](https://feedme-api.herokuapp.com/)

 Repository for the front-end application: